For the media

 1. Can the end of daylight saving time interrupt my sleep pattern?

 One hour of time change should have a minimal effect on people, in general.
 You may feel more fatigued in the late afternoon.
 Teens may do better with waking up in the morning, as the time change mirrors their natural circadian rhythm, or sleep pattern.
-But the opposite could be felt by older adults who might not do as well, as their rhythms are usually regulated to getting up and going to bed early.
+But the opposite might be felt by older adults who may not do as well, as their rhythms are usually regulated to getting up and going to bed early.

 2. What steps should I take to mitigate the effects?